 Widely renowned for being the #1 photo editing suite, Photoshop is a great general-purpose tool for screen printers.

-Adobe Photoshop is most powerful for creating and editing raster images.
+Adobe Photoshop is the most powerful for creating and editing raster images.
 You can edit images, separate artwork to be printed onto separate films based on their color, and utilize halftones to print gradients.
 Photoshop is also available on your desktop or iPad.

 We understand that integrating Photoshop can be expensive when you are just starting in the printing business.
 GIMP is a free and great alternative to Photoshop.